Kick-off: 1230, 30/10/2021

 Last Leicester EPL line-up: Schmeichel, Soyuncu, Evans, Amartey, Pereira, Castagne, Tielemans, Maddison, Soumare, Vardy, Iheanacho.

 Vardy will be back in the Leicester squad, having sat out the EFL Cup win against Brighton due to a knee problem.

 Ricardo Pereira and Ayoze Perez will be assessed.
 Pereira experienced some tightness after the game in midweek while Perez has been ill.

 A Look At Arsenal’s Betting Odds

-Let’s finish off our Leicester vs Arsenal betting tips by taking 10/1 for a 2-1 home victory.
+Let’s finish off our Leicester vs Arsenal betting tips by taking 16/5 for the Foxes to oblige by any one-goal margin.

 Last Arsenal EPL line-up: Ramsdale, White, Gabriel, Tomiyasu, Tavares, Partey, Smith Rowe, Lokonga, Saka, Lacazette, Aubameyang.

 Arsenal are dealing with a sickness bug within the squad.
 Pablo Mari was unable to play in the EFL Cup win over Leeds having been struck down with illness and Benjamin White came off during the game with the same issue.